-III.9.2 Transfer Credits
+III.9.2 Transfer Credit Points

-Transfer credits may be awarded for academic modules and/or module components (courses) completed at another university or institution of higher education (e.g., for transfer students or for study abroad).
-To apply for the recognition of transfer credits, students must submit the Transfer Credit Form, the module syllabi, and an official transcript indicating the modules and/or module components taken to Registrar Services.
-Upon recommendation of the Faculty from the respective field of study, Registrar Services rules on the acceptance of transfer credits.
+Transfer credit points may be awarded for academic modules and/or module components (courses) completed at another university or institution of higher education (e.g., for transfer students or for study abroad).
+To apply for the recognition of transfer credit points, students must submit the Transfer Credit Form, the module syllabi, and an official transcript indicating the modules and/or module components taken to Registrar Services.
+Upon recommendation of the Faculty from the respective field of study, Registrar Services rules on the acceptance of transfer credit points.

-Modules and/or module components completed at other institutions are eligible for transfer credits at Jacobs University if the qualification to be recognized does not differ significantly in content, intended learning outcomes, scope, academic level or quality from the modules offered at Jacobs University.
+Modules and/or module components completed at other institutions are eligible for transfer credit points at Jacobs University if the qualification to be recognized does not differ significantly in content, intended learning outcomes, scope, academic level or quality from the modules offered at Jacobs University.
 A refusal to transfer credits must be reasoned by Jacobs University.
-Language modules in the languages taught at Jacobs University are accepted if taken at other universities or at our partner institutes.
-Credits acquired for languages other than those offered at Jacobs University are transferred if issued by a partner university of Jacobs University.
+Language modules in the languages taught at Jacobs University are accepted if taken at other universities (study abroad) or at our partner institutes.
+Details are specified by the Language and Community Center.
+Credit points acquired for languages other than those offered at Jacobs University are transferred if issued by a partner university of Jacobs University.

-For modules and/or module components completed prior to enrollment at Jacobs University, students must apply for recognition of transfer credit points during their first semester at Jacobs University.
-Students who transfer a significant number of credits may be treated as "Transfer students" and be placed into a higher semester of their study program.
+Applicants who completed modules and/or module components at another university or institution of higher education prior to enrollment at Jacobs Universitymay apply for recognition of transfer credit points in the admission process.
+Students who transfer a significant number of credit points may be treated as "Transfer students" and be placed into a higher semester of their study program.

-For modules and/or module components completed elsewhere while being enrolled at Jacobs University (i.e., during the semester breaks or study abroad), students must apply for recognition of transfer credits within one semester after the achievement or during their first semester at Jacobs University.
+For modules and/or module components completed elsewhere while being enrolled at Jacobs University (i.e., during the semester breaks or study abroad), students must apply for recognition of transfer credit points the semester before they register for the same module at Jacobs University.
+If the student has already registered for a module, he/she can only apply for transfer credit points for that particular module and withdraw from the module within the drop/add period.
+Once module examinations are taken at Jacobs University, respective modules may not be replaced by transfer credit points.